Functions#

 user_data

-- mini_object_replace(olddata: MiniObject | None = None, newdata: MiniObject | None = None) Tuple[bool, MiniObject | None] #
+- mini_object_replace(olddata: MiniObject | None = None, newdata: MiniObject | None = None) tuple[bool, MiniObject | None]#

 - Parameters: